How to Spend One Day in Vienna | Itinerary + TOP Things to Do

 Schonbrunn Palace

 One of my favorite palaces in Europe!
-This palace rivals Versailles and in some ways is more impressive as it's been well-kept and preserved.
-Unlike Versailles that went through abandonment, looting, and severe mistreatment.
+This palace rivals Versailles, and in some ways, is more impressive as it's been well-preserved, unlike Versailles which went through abandonment, looting, and severe mistreatment.

 While it may seem a bit out of the way when looking at Google Maps, it's really not.
 A visit to Schonbrunn Palace is 100% worth it, even if on a quick day trip to Vienna itinerary.

 A leisurely visit would require 3 to 4 hours.
-A fast visit can easily be done in 1.5-2 hours.
+A fast visit can easily be done in 1.5 to 2 hours.

-After wandering the royal apartments, walk past the perfectly manicured lawns in the royal gardens and up to the Gloriette viewing terrane for picture perfect views of palace below.
+After wandering the royal apartments, walk past the perfectly manicured lawns in the royal gardens and up to the Gloriette viewing terrane for picture-perfect views of the palace below.

 If you'd prefer a live guide to the audioguide, check out this 2-hour tour.